Market and influencing factors

 Legal requirements also apply to the construction and operation of production facilities, including in relation to air pollution avoidance, noise reduction, waste production & disposal, and health & safety.
 There are also legal provisions pertaining to exports and financing business.

 Influencing factors in the Industrial Trucks & Services segment

-Measured in terms of units ordered, around 31 percent of the global market was attributable to IC counterbalance trucks in 2021, while electric forklift trucks accounted for roughly 17 percent and warehouse technology 52 percent.
+Measured in terms of units ordered, around 30 percent of the global market was attributable to IC counterbalance trucks in the first nine months of 2022, while electric forklift trucks accounted for roughly 17 percent and warehouse technology 53 percent.

 Sustainability and electrification are among the main driving factors in the market for industrial trucks and services.
 Customers are increasingly demanding solutions for environmentally friendly supply chains, primarily electric trucks.
-Consequently, the strongest growth in the new truck business in recent years has been for forklift trucks and warehouse trucks powered by an electric motor.
+Consequently, the strongest growth in the new truck business in recent years, including in the first nine months of 2022, has been for forklift trucks and warehouse trucks powered by an electric motor.
 Much of the additional volume in the market for new industrial trucks is attributable to the electrification of manual hand pallet trucks, which are being replaced by entry-level electric trucks in the lower weight categories.
 It should be noted that, on average, the per-unit price for warehouse technology is considerably lower than for counterbalance trucks, which is why the breakdown by value shows that counterbalance trucks dominate.
-IC counterbalance trucks continue to make up a comparatively high proportion of the total unit volume in growth regions.
+In the first nine months of 2022, IC counterbalance trucks continued to make up a comparatively high but falling proportion of the total unit volume in growth regions.

 Stricter emissions standards and new energy solutions – particularly lithium-ion batteries, but also fuel cells – are also boosting demand for counterbalance trucks with an electric drive and for warehouse facilities.